 In terms of D7 (Public Realm) of the London Plan, it is accepted the proposed Street Hub is a striking additional feature to the public realm.
 However, in addition to the points made above the site is not in an isolated and exposed location that is overbearing in the overall context of the street scene.
-The location of the Street Hub in a central London environment provides context and the modern design complements the surrounding building.
-We would refer to the central theme in support of the scheme, that the benefits of the proposal outweigh the negative impact and therefore complies with para 202 of the NPPF.

-As such, the appellant is confident that the proposal does not conflict with the NPPF, the London Plan, policy D1 (Design) and D2 (Heritage) of the London Borough of Camden Local Plan 2017 and Fitzrovia Area Action Plan 2014.
+The location of the Street Hub in a central London environment provides context and the modern design complements the surrounding area.
+As such, the appellant is confident that the proposal does not conflict with the NPPF, the London Plan, policy D1 (Design) of the London Borough of Camden Local Plan 2017 and Fitzrovia Area Action Plan 2014.